shahincsejnu/k8s-extended-apiserver-DIY/README.md

     - Now, anyone who has the respective CA's public key can verify that it was actually signed by that CA (which is trusted one by that client, ex: my browser)
     - Most Browsers by default have a list of Certificates(CA's certificates) which are issued by a trusted CA, in those certificates it get the public key of that CA
     - It's a good way to prevent "A man in the middle attack"
+    - After completing the infos & verifications then the client and server shared a secret key, until that they used asymmetric key encryption(used two key, public-private key pair) but after that when they start using passing data by encrypted/decrypted with the same secret key(which they got each other) they basically start using symmetric key encryption(ony use one key)

 - Self-Signed Certificate
     - You can create your own CA (create a private-public key pair) and do the same process like previous section said
     - now your different apps can get interact with your another app (with HTTPS) which signed it's certificate by your new CA
     - it's limited only in your zone/environments

 - [x] [SSL, TLS, HTTP, HTTPS](https://www.youtube.com/watch?v=hExRDVZHhig)
     - In HTTP(HyperText Transfer Protocol) the data is clear text, no encryption
     - In HTTPS(Secure HTTP) the data is encrypted